-Fuzz-o-Matic Finds Critical Flaw In OpenSSL
+Fuzz-o-Matic Finds Critical Flaw in OpenSSL

 Picture of Ali Loney